seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 61. **No catalyst item's side slot reads `ЖДАТЬ` alone** (§2), and every item carries its strength word.

-62. **Every published setup prints its survival number and nothing that forecasts direction** (§4).
-No percentage in the answer may be read as the chance of the trade working; the one figure printed is `1 − touchProb(стоп)` and it is labelled as such.
+62. **No percentage in the answer may be read as the chance of the trade working, and no published row prints a constant of the construction** (§4, item 79) — corrected in place at `2026-09-20-a`.
+The probabilities the answer still carries are a `СОЗРЕВАЕТ` item's pair and the seven-day chance of a zone being reached, both of which separate rows;
+    survival and the ratio are in the log.

 63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table, and every LANE that table gives it** (§6) — the top-level five for its